 In the short term, the expected result of a recall is to immediately safeguard public health.
 In the weeks and months that follow the recall, our recall lawyers perform financial damage control for the client by:

-• Aggressively seeking compensation for recall expenses by leveraging the indemnification clauses of supplier and co-packer agreements.
+• Aggressively seeking compensation for recall expenses by leveraging the indemnification clauses of our supplier and co-packer agreements.

 • Reviewing the company’s insurance policies to determine which recall costs, if any, are covered by insurance carriers.